jonathanhefner/talent_scout/README.md

 PostSearch.new(order: :category)
 ```

-Only one order can be applied at a time, but an order can be defined
+Only one order can be applied at a time, but an order can comprise
-over multiple columns:
+multiple columns:

 ```ruby
 class PostSearch < TalentScout::ModelSearch